mlcommons/ck/README.md

-We have developed the Collective Knowledge framework (CK) to help our colleagues, researchers and practitioners share their projects and artifacts (code, data, models, scripts, experiments, papers) in a common format as a human-readable database with a standardized API, CLI and JSON input/output/meta descriptions.
+We have developed the Collective Knowledge framework (CK) to help our colleagues, researchers and practitioners share their projects and artifacts (code, data, models, scripts, experiments, papers) in a common format as a human-readable database ([CK repository]( https://cKnowledge.io/repos )) with a standardized API, CLI and JSON input/output/meta descriptions.

 CK is a small, cross-platform, CLI-based and community-driven Python framework to add, share and reuse [automation actions]( https://cKnowledge.io/actions )